-An affiliate of the Massachusetts General Hospital and a member of the Partners HealthCare System, the MGH Institute is an interdisciplinary graduate school that prepares skilled health care specialists in:
+An affiliate of the Massachusetts General Hospital and a member of the Partners HealthCare System, the MGH Institute is an Interprofessional graduate school that prepares skilled health care specialists in:

-- Clinical investigation

 - Medical Imaging

 - Nursing

 - Physical Therapy

 - Speech-Language Pathology

-Integrating classroom learning with research and clinical experience, the MGH Institute grants master's degrees, awards certificates of advanced study, and offers continuing education to practicing professionals, as well as baccalaureate-educated individuals entering health care from another field.
+Integrating classroom learning with research and clinical experience, the MGH Institute grants doctoral degrees, master's degrees, bachelor's degrees, post-baccalaureate certificates, awards certificates of advanced study, and offers continuing education to practicing professionals, as well as baccalaureate-educated individuals entering health care from another field.
 More than 850 students are taught by over 100 faculty, more than half of whom are practicing clinicians.